regoclint/prac/Notes.md

 Future Task, ExecutorService, ThreadPoolExecutor, Async(Spring) ExecutorService uses ThreadPoolExecutor and can choose the type of threading FutureTask blocks current execution
+Enumerations serve the purpose of representing a group of named constants like types -days of the week, planets,colors etc

 Stream, Lambda